-The Master’s Programme in Air and Space Law is a combination of public air law, private air law and space law, both from an international and European perspective.
+Air and Space Law is an intensive one-year Advanced Master’s at the internationally acclaimed Law faculty of Leiden University.
+This unique programme offers a combination of public air law, private air law and space law, both from an international and a European perspective.

 “Air transport and space activities are characterised by their strong cross-border and highly dynamic nature.
 This dynamic nature is further amplified by rapid technological and commercial developments, such as privatisation and commercialisation, the consolidation of airline alliances, the starting up of operational centres in upcoming economies, the impact of climate change, the establishment of innovative liability regimes, the new role of regional organisations, the application of sophisticated financing methods, the emergence of space tourism and the use of outer space for commercial and military activities.